wendahere/GoGetter/Journal.md

 ### Tuesday 19/01/2021

+Wen Da got the new DS3231 RTC working.
 Wen Da decided to use a buck converter stepped down to 5v to power the PCB Board.
 Wen Da worked on manual mode of the vending machine code.

 ### Wednesday 20/01/2021